ftmsemu/making_a_dumb_hometrainer_smart/README.md

 can ask questions to the community but usually receive answers from the tech staff at Nordic within a day, explaining to you in a comprehensible way a solution to your problem.
-I took advantage of that quite some time over the course of this project :-D
+I took advantage of that quite some time over the course of this project 😉

 So, I finally extended my embedded app accordingly and after a short while \"speed\" data was available to the client application as well.